maxiwoj/DuoLogic/README.md

 The instruction below is prepared for Unix platform:

 Copilation and usage:
-The game uses external library (curses) so if you have the library installed on your computer you can skip the first step.

-1. Instaliing the library: type "make config" in the directory you git cloned the game to download and install the library on your computer.
-You will be asked for the password of the root user (installing external libraries requires the administrator's permission).
+The game uses external library (curses), but all the files needed to compilation and run are in ./lib and ./include

-COMPILATION: to compile simply type "make"
+COMPILATION: to compile simply type "make" in the project directory.

-RUN: to compile and run type "make run"
+RUN: to compile and run type "make run".
+Before running for the best game expirience try to change the window size to the bigger, the best option is when all the instruction (chosen from the game menu) fits the window size.

-CLEAN: to clean execuable,backup and object files from the directory type make clean
+CLEAN: to clean execuable, backup and object files from the directory type "make clean"

 NOTE: Before every commit to the git remember to clean the directory with command "make clean"